LemonWei111/molsub/README.md

 We use 5 fold cross validation, and all indicators are reported on an independent test set at each fold to ensure the objectivity and generalization ability of the evaluation results.

 ### Model Checkpoints
-Save the model at 'model/mosub.pth' every {save_epoch} time Save the model with the least loss for each fold at 'model/molsub_{model_type}_{label}_ {fold}.pth'
+Save the model at 'model/mosub.pth' every {save_epoch} time.
+Save the model with the least loss for each fold at 'model/molsub_{model_type}_{label}_ {fold}.pth'.

 ### Customization
 How to modify the model architecture?
 How to add a new loss function or evaluation metric?

 Follow 'model.py', where class 'MolSub' defined,
-In the __init__ function, we have predefined over 20 model architectures and 9 loss functions for use, In the compute_metrics function, we defined evaluation metrics.
+In the __init__ function, we have predefined over 20 model architectures and 9 loss functions for use,
+In the compute_metrics function, we defined evaluation metrics.

 Download links for pretrained weights of some models：[checkpoint.zip](https://drive.google.com/drive/folders/1l6Bpg5YeDuI-DKfx1DClgpwKaN_N1aDX?usp=sharing)